 So, when a consumer says a bill isn’t his main priority, that’s OK; you can still use my three-step Communication Code to try to collect.
 After all, the Code brings humanity to collections, which is exactly what these consumers need.

-To recap, the three steps of the Communication Code are:
+To recap, here are the Three Steps of the Communication Code:

 2. Planting seeds of happiness